Raymond Desfossés: Trials and imprisonment

-On 8 September 2004, Desfossés and 25 other criminals linked to the West End Gang, Hells Angels and the Mafia were arrested in Project Calvette, an RCMP investigation that revealed he was the ringleader of a network that imported cocaine from South America to Quebec.
+On 8 September 2004, Desfossés and 25 other criminals linked to the West End Gang, Hells Angels, and the Mafia were arrested in Project Calvette, an RCMP investigation that revealed he was the ringleader of a network that imported cocaine from South America to Quebec.
 The arrests followed the seizure of a 750 kilogram cocaine shipment found on board the ship Le Gabriela, which was intercepted by the United States Coast Guard off the coast of Puerto Rico in August 2003.
 RCMP inspector Serge Thériault stated following the arrests: "(Desfossés) has associations with all the major criminal organizations, from bikers to the Italian Mafia, and he had contacts in South America, Europe and Asia".
 In 2005, he pleaded guilty to his leading role in the enterprise and was sentenced to thirteen years' imprisonment.

 Desfossés was among eleven people arrested by the Sûreté du Québec on 26 March 2009 as part of Project Baladeur, a vast investigation into 28 murders and 13 attempted murders carried out in the province between 1978 and 2003.
 He was already in custody at the medium-security Leclerc Institution in St-Vincent-de-Paul at the time of his indictment.
 Project Baladeur was aided by testimony from Gérald Gallant, who became a Crown witness after he was arrested in 2006.
 Desfossés was originally charged with six counts of first-degree murder and three counts of attempted murder, but he ultimately pleaded guilty on 20 February 2014 to a general conspiracy to commit murder.
 He was sentenced to a twenty-year prison term, to be served concurrently with the sentence he received for cocaine trafficking.
 On 28 June 2017, as Desfossés was approaching his statutory release date, the Parole Board of Canada imposed the condition that he must reside at a halfway house upon his release from prison.
 He was allowed to return to his home in January 2018, and other conditions imposed upon him by the parole board were further relaxed on 7 May 2019.

+Death

+Desfossés died on 31 July 2024, at the age of 73.